-The Philippines has persistently shown its drive in advancing gender equality and promoting women empowerment.
-The Philippine Constitution directed the tone for the equality of men and women before the law.
-Following this recognition, the Philippine Commission on Women (PCW) reported that efforts to make governance gender responsive are promoted through legislation such as the Magna Carta of Women (MCW) or RA 9710.
+Following the recognition on the significance of gender equality, the Philippine Commission on Women (PCW)3 reported that efforts to make governance gender responsive are promoted through legislation, such as the Magna Carta of Women (MCW) or RA 9710.

-The MCW mandates non-discriminatory and pro-gender equality and equity processes to facilitate women's involvement in the development of policies, plans and programs ranging from formulation, implementation, and evaluation for both national and local development.
+The MCW which was adopted in 2009 mandates non-discriminatory and pro-gender equality and equity processes to facilitate women's involvement in the development of policies, plans, and programs ranging from formulation, implementation, and evaluation for both national and local development.

 The MCW further strengthened mainstreaming gender and development in the Philippine bureaucracy.
 Yearly, all government agencies and instrumentalities are required to identify gender issues and corresponding gender and development programs, activities and projects (PAPs) in their annual Gender and Development (GAD) Plan and Budget.
-Furthermore, the cost of implementation of the identified PAPs shall be at least five percent (5%) of their total budgets.
+Furthermore, the cost of implementation of the identified PAPs shall be at least five percent (5%) of their total budget.